C. S. Cooper Law Firm, Ltd. logo

 Joint Bank Account May Not Avoid Probate

-The Minnesota Court of Appeals recently ruled that Certificates of Deposit owned in the name of the depositor and one of his daughters would have to be added to the deceased depositor's probate estate and distributed according to his will.
+In 2010, the Minnesota Court of Appeals ruled that Certificates of Deposit owned in the name of the depositor and one of his daughters would have to be added to the deceased depositor's probate estate and distributed according to his will.

 This may surprise many people who believe that adding another person as joint owner of a bank account will keep the account out of probate.